Five Things Employers Need to Know about Health Care Reform (ACA)

 5. The California Health Benefit Exchange will be a new option for health insurance

 California is leading all states in the implementation of the ACA requirement for a state-run health insurance “exchange.”
-The California Health Benefit Exchange (HBEX), recently renamed “Covered California” will offer health insurance plans to individuals and businesses with two to 50 employees.
+The California Health Benefit Exchange (HBEX), named “Covered California” will offer health insurance plans to individuals and businesses with 1 – 100 employees.
 Covered California will begin enrolling people October 1, 2013 with coverage effective January 1, 2014.

 Standardized Benefits: All plans must have “essential health benefits” which include: